mingyaulee/Blazor.BrowserExtension/README.md

 Build a browser extension with Blazor.

 This package imports two other packages, which are:
-1. [WebExtension.Net](https://github.com/mingyaulee/WebExtension.Net) - Provides interop for WebExtension standard API.
+1. [WebExtensions.Net](https://github.com/mingyaulee/WebExtensions.Net) - Provides interop for WebExtensions standard API.
 2. Blazor.BrowserExtension.Build (in this repository) - Adds build target and tasks to the project.

 ## How to use this package